DigiChanges/nexp-docs/docs/documentation/03-quick-start.md

 ![6.png](images/quick-start/6.png)

-#### Copy .env.dev to .env and install dependencies with yarn or npm.
+#### Copy .env.dev to .env and install dependencies with pnpm or npm.

 ![7.png](images/quick-start/7.png)